Permanent, Regular, Full-Time Position (Policy Level A)

 - Representing OCUFA at meetings where appropriate.

-- Other duties may be assigned from time to time as the changing needs of OCUFA.
+- Other duties may be assigned from time to time as the needs of OCUFA, or its circumstances, change.
+Such duties shall be discussed prior to assignment to ensure compatibility with workload and area of expertise.

 Skills and Requirements

-- Demonstrated knowledge and experience in project management and office coordination, including the ability to multitask and prioritize work;
+- Demonstrated knowledge and experience in project management and office coordination, including the ability to multitask and prioritize work in a fast-paced environment with multiple deadlines;

 - Critical thinking on complex problems with a solutions-oriented approach;